Updated June 15, 2023

 - Improves communication of the brand not just online but also offline.

 - It gives the management insight into your brand-making, business structure, and portfolio.

 - Refocuses by evaluating the position of your brand in the market.

-- Ensures the security of your brand and also gives you returns on your investments.
+- It ensures your brand’s security and gives you returns on your investments.

 - Directs the future of your brand.

-- Secures the value of your brand and also grows by consistently implying the findings and recommendations from brand audit.
+- Secures your brand’s value and growth by consistently implying the findings and recommendations from brand audits.

 How can you conduct a brand audit?

 Now that you know the positive points of conducting a brand audit, you would want to conduct one; however, your aim might not be only to make corrections in sales or profitability of your brand but to know where your brand stands and what the audience thinks about your brand.

 1. Talk to people or talk to your audiences

 To start with, talk to external audiences, that is, the consumers of your brand.
 Set up some standard questions you would want an answer to, and post those questions online for your consumers to answer.
 You can use your website, the social media, randomly calling your consumers and asking these questions.
 This exercise will bring you closer to the audience and help you understand their expectations and also the flaws in your brand.
 Besides the negative, you will also get good positive feedback from the audience.